mobarski/morty/design.md

 Language without "else" is also acceptable!

+Enclosing the block in [ & ] helps in code editors (highlight matching bracket).

 ```
 distance 10 or-less [ collision-warning ] if

 distance 10 or-less [ collision-warning ] then

 distance 10 or-less then collision-warning end-then

+distance 10 or-less then collision-warning end

+distance 10 or-less if collision-warning then

 distance 10 or-less then [ collision-warning ]